-‘The Walking Dead’ Spoilers: Carol And Daryl’s Dangerous Mission Revealed In Season 10 Episode 6
+‘The Walking Dead’ Spoilers: Carol And Daryl’s Dangerous Mission Revealed In Season 10, Episode 6

 On this Sunday’s upcoming episode of AMC’s The Walking Dead, Carol, played by Melissa McBride, and Daryl, played by Norman Reedus, will embark on a dangerous mission involving this season’s antagonists, according to a report from Comic Book.

-As The Inquisitr previously reported, the show hinted at Carol and Daryl’s big adventure but fans weren’t quite sure what the duo would be doing…until now.
+As The Inquisitr previously reported, the show hinted at Carol and Daryl’s big adventure, but fans weren’t quite sure what the duo would be doing — until now.
 In the first few minutes of the upcoming episode, Carol is seen going through her morning routine as she prepares to head out for the day.

 As she tries to leave, she’s spotted by Daryl, who immediately questions her about her plans.
 She informs her friend that she’s simply heading out to perform another search for Negan, played by Jeffrey Dean Morgan, who recently escaped his jail cell with the help of a currently unknown accomplice.

 Daryl offers to accompany Carol into the woods, but as the two began their adventure, it becomes clear that Carol has other intentions.
 After Carol picks a stakeout spot, Daryl asks what they’re really looking for in the woods.